pridevel/slate/source/index.html.md

 2) []  // creates an empty array

 To insert an element in an array we use .push method.
+The push method insert an element at the last position of an array or at the end of an array, ypu can check the example below.
 To remove an element in an array we use .pop method.
+The pop method removes the elemet at the very last position and returns it.

 ```javascript